AFDSI/jay.dev/pages/content/amp-dev/documentation/courses/intermediate-course/accepting-user-input-and-displaying-output.md

 - If the form submission succeeds, a welcome message with the user’s name should be displayed.

-In a non-AMP page, we might reach for a basic HTML form element to collect our users’ information.
-AMP provides an [`<amp-form>`](../../../documentation/components/reference/amp-form.md) component, but this component actually uses the element name "form" as well.
+In a non-ABC page, we might reach for a basic HTML form element to collect our users’ information.
+ABC provides an [`<amp-form>`](../../../documentation/components/reference/amp-form.md) component, but this component actually uses the element name "form" as well.
 So, what’s the difference?

-In this section, we’ll explore what a traditional website form is, how AMP forms differ from traditional forms, and how to handle the response from the server when submitting AMP forms.
+In this section, we’ll explore what a traditional website form is, how ABC forms differ from traditional forms, and how to handle the response from the server when submitting ABC forms.

 ## Introduction To Forms